 Courses appropriate for prospective majors

-In addition, HIST 120 and most 200 level EASN topics courses are open to first-year students and all fulfill major and Comparative Civilization requirements.
+In addition, HIST 120 and most 200-level EASN topics courses are open to first-year students and all fulfill major and Global Diversity requirements.
 Students concerned about the level of difficulty should check with the instructors of specific courses.

 Each East Asian Studies major must complete either CHIN 231, 232, Advanced Chinese or JPNS 231, 232, Advanced Japanese.
 Students interested in majoring in East Asian Studies should begin the language sequence in either Chinese or Japanese as early as possible (see Chinese and Japanese language section below).
 Students might also consider a summer course (when offered) in China (EASN 207, China Practicum) or Japan (EASN 208, Japan Practicum) between their first and sophomore years.